 Loves cooking | amateur baker | likes reading & random clicks | food connection | always learning

-From bunking study time to make pronthis with my aunt on most Mondays during school days… to watching my mom cook the best meals effortlessly... to now therapeutic cooking on some weekends… welcome to my food journey @whiskmixstir.com !
+From bunking study time to make pronthis with my aunt on most Mondays during school days… to watching my mom cook the best meals effortlessly everyday... to now therapeutic cooking on some weekends… welcome to my food journey @whiskmixstir.com !

 A few quick recipes, some elaborate Indian cooking and a lot of simple recipes and meal ideas to make your cooking experience fun!

-Growing up in Pune (still Poona to me), my food choices have (thankfully!) not been limited to food from a particular region… I love eating, and of course cooking, a variety of Indian food recipes.
+Growing up in Pune (still Poona to me), my food choices have (thankfully!) not been limited to food from a particular region of India… I love eating, and of course cooking, a variety of Indian food recipes.

 Most of my recipes are from the Northern Indian region and I do not claim any authenticity of these being traditional recipes, as recipes and ingredients do change from generation to generation.
 This is simple North Indian / Punjabi food that is cooked in my house and that I have grown up eating.

-Because I enjoy cooking so much, I thought it was only apt to document and share my passion… which is how the food / recipe blog WhiskMixStir came about.
+Writing is my kind of 'me time'.
+And because I enjoy cooking so much, I thought it was only apt to document and share my passions… which is how the Indian food recipe blog WhiskMixStir came about.

-Usually cooking Indian food is overwhelming, because of the sheer number of ingredients that are used in traditional Indian food recipes.
+Usually, cooking Indian food is overwhelming because of the sheer number of ingredients that are used in many traditional Indian food recipes.
 My style of cooking is mostly andaz se (as they say).
-Though, as I now document my recipes on my food blog, I do use measures, where possible, while keeping the recipe simple yet authentic.
+Though, as I now document my recipes on this food blog, I do use measures, where possible, while always keeping the recipe simple yet authentic.

 On a macro level, the recipe remains unchanged worldwide i.e. the main ingredients.
 However, little things like the time, amount of water or salt and spices required for cooking a particular recipe may change based on the altitude or even the climate of your city.